hhariri/hhariri.github.io/_posts/2016-01-23-publish-from-webstorm.md

 <br/>
 While the experience is great I found there was a missing part.
 Leanpub allows you to generate previews to see progress of your book.
 In order to do this, you need to go to the website and do it via your author dashboard.
-It's not big deal but it does prove cumbersome, especially if you want to generate these frequently.
+It's not a big deal but it does prove somewhat cumbersome, especially if you want to generate these frequently.
 <br/>
 <br/>
 And that's where my [plugin](https://github.com/hhariri/leanpub-plugin) comes in.
 Given I've been working extensively with Leanpub recently (soon to be revealed, and no it's not what you think), I wrote a simple plugin that uses Leanpub's API